dd32/td-gh-ex/readme.txt

 4. Complete all of the required inputs on the Catch Box Options page (in the WP admin panel) and click "Save Changes".

 == Changelog ==

+Version 1.8.2
+* Removed rem in width, padding and margins, now only in font sizes css

 Version 1.8.1
 * Added Japanese translation ja.po and ja.mo